MicrosoftDocs/azure-devops-docs/docs/test/new-test-plans-page.md

 Reach us at `devops_tools@microsoft.com` to share your thoughts on the new page.
 In the process, share screenshots as appropriate.

 >[!IMPORTANT]
+> When sending feedback email, you may receive the following notification:
+>
+> `The group <group> only accepts messages from people in its organization or on its allowed senders list, and your email address isn't on the list.`
+>
-> Your feedback to `devops_tools@microsoft.com` is getting through, even if you receive a message
+> Even if you receive this message, your feedback to `devops_tools@microsoft.com` is getting through.
-> that seems to indicate that the message couldn't be delivered.
-Thank you for your feedback and patience
-> while we resolve the issue that is causing the message.
+> Thank you for your feedback and patience while we resolve the issue that is causing the message.